-- ensuring that the Gifted and Talented register is up to date; - monitoring teachers' planning to ensure that suitable tasks and activities are being undertaken by more able and very able children across all curriculum areas; - regularly reviewing the teaching arrangements for more able and very able children; - monitoring the progress of more able and very able children through termly discussions with teachers, reviewing tracking arrangements - supporting staff in the identification of more able and very able children; - providing advice and support to staff on teaching and learning strategies for more able and very able children; - liaising with parents and governors on issues related to more able and very able children.
+- ensuring that the Gifted and Talented register is up to date; - monitoring teachers' planning to ensure that suitable tasks and activities are being undertaken by more able and very able children across all curriculum areas; - regularly reviewing the teaching arrangements for more able and very able children;

+- monitoring the progress of more able and very able children through termly discussions with teachers and reviewing tracking arrangements; - supporting staff in the identification of more able and very able children; - providing advice and support to staff on teaching and learning strategies for more able and very able children; - liaising with parents and governors on issues related to more able and very able children. - identifying appropriate out of school gifted and talented courses for children from the Gifted and Talented register, contacting the parents of these children and passing on the relevant information needed to attend the course successfully.